AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 The experimental setup was similar to that of the Spring 2016 Contact Chamber subteam.
 However, C-NARC’s setup did not include the contact chamber and the needle valve.
 Additionally, four pressure sensors were attached at equal distances on the flocculator.

 ![Figure 2](/Images/setup.png)

-CAPTION: Figure 2.
+Figure 2.
 Experimental setup showing the flow of water, coagulant, and clay.
 Included in the experimental setup is the coiled flocculator with four attached pressure sensors.

 The experiment setup shown in Figure 2 models the water flow through a plant on a smaller, lab-sized scale as follows:
 1. The blue influent line delivers water to the water pump.